Lightning-Universe/lightning-flash/docs/source/general/finetuning.rst

 Finetuning (or transfer-learning) is the process of tweaking a model trained on a large dataset, to your particular (likely much smaller) dataset.
 All Flash tasks have a pre-trained backbone that was trained on large datasets such as ImageNet, and that allows to decrease training time significantly.

-Finetuning process can be splitted into 4 steps:
+The finetuning process can be split into 4 steps:

-1. Train a source neural network model on a source dataset.
-For computer vision, it is traditionally  the [ImageNet dataset](http://www.image-net.org/search?q=cat).
-As training is costly, library such as [Torchvion](https://pytorch.org/docs/stable/torchvision/index.html) library supports popular pre-trainer model architectures.
+1. Train a particular neural network model on a particular dataset.
+For computer vision, the [ImageNet dataset](http://www.image-net.org/search?q=cat) is widely used for pre-training model.
+As training is costly, libraries such as [torchvision](https://pytorch.org/docs/stable/torchvision/index.html) provide popular pre-trained model architectures.
+These are called backbones.

 2. Create a new neural network called the target model.
-Its architecture replicates the source model and parameters, expect the latest layer which is removed.
-This model without its latest layer is traditionally called a backbone
+Its architecture replicates the backbone (model from previous step) and parameters, except the latest layer which is usually replaced to fit the necessities of your data.

-3. Add new layers after the backbone where the latest output size is the number of target dataset categories.
-Those new layers, traditionally called head will be randomly initialized while backbone will conserve its pre-trained weights from ImageNet.
+3. This new layer (or layers) at the end of the backbone are used to match the backbone output to the number of target categories in your data.
+They are commonly referred to as the head'.
+The head is randomly initialized whereas the backbone conserves its pre-trained weights (for example the weights from ImageNet).

 4. Train the target model on a smaller target dataset.
-However, as new layers are randomly initialized, the first gradients will be random when training starts and will destabilize the backbone pre-trained parameters.
-Therefore, it is good pratice to freeze the backbone, which means the parameters of the backbone won't be trainable for some epochs.
-After some epochs, the backbone are being unfreezed, meaning the weights will be trainable.
+However, as the head (new layers) is untrained, the first results (gradients) will be random when training starts and could decrease the backbone performance (by changing its pre-trained parameters).
+Therefore, it is a good practice to "freeze" the backbone.
+This means the parameters of the backbone won't be updated until they are "unfrozen" a few epochs later.

-.. tip:: If you have a huge dataset and prefer to train from scratch, see the training guide.
+.. tip:: If you have a large dataset and prefer to train from scratch, see the training guide.

 You can finetune any Flash tasks on your own data in just a 3 simple steps: